Solution | Real Estate Pricing#

 Leverage Rich Visualizations to Explore You Data#

-The Real Estate Pricing dashboard consists of multiple slides containing Dataiku charts for analysis of the project’s core information and a single slide containing an interactive Webapp.
+The Real Estate Pricing dashboard consists of multiple pages containing Dataiku charts for analysis of the project’s core information and a single page containing an interactive webapp.

-Dataiku screenshot of the first slide of the Dashboard dedicated to visualizations for the initial real estate dataset.
+Dataiku screenshot of the first page of the Dashboard dedicated to visualizations for the initial real estate dataset.

-The first 5 slides are dedicated to visualizations resulting from the real estate pricing prediction branch of the solution.
+The first five pages are dedicated to visualizations resulting from the real estate pricing prediction branch of the solution.

-The table below presents all the slides of the dashboard.
+The table below presents all pages of the dashboard.

 Description